-Scheme Fee (+): This fee is charged to your acquiring bank by card providers such as Visa and Mastercard, for the use of their systems.
+- Scheme Fee (+): Card providers such as Visa and Mastercard, will charge you for the use of their systems.

-Processing Fee (+): Your payment processor will charge you a fee for the use of their payment gateway and services.
+- Acquirer Fee (+): Your own bank or payment processor will charge you a fee for the use of their payment gateway and services.

 Blended rates are much simpler.
 Each fee is bundled together so that the merchant is presented with, and is paying for, one overall cost each month.
 There is no clear way to determine what you are paying for, but businesses know that their fees are charged at an equal and unchanged rate month-to-month.

 Should I switch from my current pricing model?

-Whether you’re currently on a blended pricing model or vice versa, you may be wondering whether you should switch.
+Whether you’re currently on a blended pricing model or interchange++, you may be wondering whether you should switch to the alternative.

 The answer is that there is no right answer.

 Whilst interchange ++ may benefit some merchants, blended might benefit others and it will all depend on which benefits suit your business’s needs.

-Global merchants often experience a significant transaction volume across multiple territories.
-Whilst blended pricing offers an appealing simplicity, understanding the individual costs behind local card schemes, as well as international and domestic cards.
+For example, global merchants often experience high transaction volume across multiple territories.
+This means they will be dealing with a range of local card schemes with their own costs, as well as international and domestic cards.
 The need to understand these independent costs may push merchants to take on an interchange ++ pricing model to get the best pricing model for each region they process in.

 Blended can be the preferred pricing proposal for merchants with consistent throughput each month – taking comfort in knowing the exact rate they’ll be paying against each transaction.

 If you’re looking for more information on what pricing model is best suited for your business model, whether you take payments online or in-store, take a look at our interchange fees explained blog, or get in touch with one of our payment specialists today!

 Ready To Start